 VASER Liposuction – finesse meets power in liposuction.

 Liposuction is a procedure that removes stubborn fat that many of us find we can’t lose — even with a good dose of diet and exercise.
 VASER lipo does not replace traditional liposuction but is instead an enhancement to traditional liposuction.
 VASER lipo uses ultrasound energy to gently but aggressively release the fat from the surrounding tissue.
-The liquified fat is then removed with traditional liposuction, Dr. Yates prefers PAL.
+The liquified fat is then removed with traditional liposuction, Dr. York Yates prefers PAL.

 What is the difference between VASER lipo and traditional liposuction?